-Each session is introduced by a moderator.
+Each paper session will be introduced by a moderator.
 He/she will welcome the attendees, introduce the speakers, make any housekeeping announcements, and, if needed, facilitate the question-and-answer period.
+If you are presenting on a panel, the panel organizer will serve as the moderator.
+There will not be a moderator for the posters, so you should start by introducing yourself.

-The region chairs will reach out to participants to confirm the format for each presentation.
-The time limits are noted on the program agenda on our website.
 If you have any questions about your presentation, please email cnash@asist.org